archiverjs/node-archiver/README.md

 #### stats `fs.Stats`

 Sets the fs stat data for this entry.
 This allows for reduction of fs stat calls when stat data is already known.

+## Custom Formats

+Archiver ships with out of the box support for TAR and ZIP archives.
+You can register additional formats with `registerFormat`.

 ## Libraries